 And boy was it a mean one for me.

 My favorite song of the night was “Once, Twice, Three Times a Lady.”
 He said he wrote this song for his mom.
 One day his dad came home and wanted to toast his mom.
 He said three beautiful things about her and a song was born.
 Richie said his dad was always trying to get the royalties off of that song.
-Since I was with my mom and she is everything he said, I found the moment particularly touching.
+Since I was with my mom, I found the moment particularly touching.

 Ok, sorry, no more mushy gushy stuff.